awsdocs/amazon-sagemaker-developer-guide/doc_source/gs-studio-onboard.md

 US West \(N\.
 Oregon\), us\-west\-2
 China \(Beijing\), cn\-north\-1
 China \(Ningxia\), cn\-northwest\-1
+EU \(Frankfurt\), eu\-central\-1
 EU \(Ireland\), eu\-west\-1
 To change the Region in the SageMaker console, use the Region selector at the upper\-right corner of the console\.
+In the supported Regions, Studio is available in the same Availability Zones as notebook instances\.
+For more information, see [Supported Regions and Quotas](regions-quotas.md)\.

 To use Amazon SageMaker Studio and Amazon SageMaker Studio Notebooks, you must complete the Studio onboarding process using the SageMaker console\.